Ring of Fire: The Best of Johnny Cash

 Ring of Fire: The Best of Johnny Cash is the sixteenth album by singer-songwriter Johnny Cash, released on Columbia Records in 1963 (see 1963 in music).
 This album collects tracks from singles and an EP released between 1959 and 1963, Cash's first years on the Columbia label, and marked the first release of these tracks in LP format, with the exception of "I Still Miss Someone," which had previously appeared on the 1958 album The Fabulous Johnny Cash.
 "Ring of Fire", one of Cash's most famous tracks, made its first LP appearance here.
-Ring of Fire was the first #1 album when Billboard debuted their Country Album Chart on January 11, 1964.
+Ring of Fire was the first No. 1 album when Billboard debuted their Country Album Chart on January 11, 1964.
 Certified Gold on February 11, 1965 by the RIAA, it earned him his first Gold LP.
 It stands as the only Columbia "greatest hits" collection to be included in the Johnny Cash: The Complete Columbia Album Collection box set.